Guidelines for Disability Documentation

-Students seeking services from Disabilities Resources should review the following points:
+Students seeking services from Disabilities Resources should review the following:

-- In granting accommodations, the Harvey Mudd College follows and abides by all applicable statutes and regulations.
+- In granting accommodations, Harvey Mudd College follows and abides by all applicable statutes and regulations.

 - Accommodations are provided individually, not as a package, and are based on the student’s disability, the student’s individual needs, and the provided documentation.